 Artwork by Social Species for MOLD Magazine.

-ECOLOGIES OF LABOR IN PASTAAdrianna Gallo
+ECOLOGIES OF LABOR IN PASTAAdriana Gallo

-Adrianna Gallo weaves together her research on Italian pasta traditions with political theory for an illuminating essay that meditates on the complex and interconnected food systems that feed into food and our habits of consumption.
+Adriana Gallo weaves together her research on Italian pasta traditions with political theory for an illuminating essay that meditates on the complex and interconnected food systems that feed into food and our habits of consumption.
 The piece features sculptural works and a recipe for eggless pasta, illustrating Adrianna’s concept of (re)production, which accounts for the knowledge transfer, expression, myth, and collective material culture contained within our food.

-Photography by Adrianna Gallo for MOLD Magazine.
+Photography by Adriana Gallo for MOLD Magazine.

 LINE COOKS AS DESIGNERSKaterina Liakos